Jake Burger Preview, Player Props: Marlins vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the sixth-ranked team ERA across all MLB pitching staffs (3.91).
+- The Brewers' 3.89 team ERA ranks fourth across all MLB pitching staffs.

 - The Brewers rank 21st in baseball in home runs allowed (181 total, 1.3 per game).